Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Installing as Node package

-This package is available on NPM registry and can be installed using npm and yarn.
+This package is available on NPM registry and you can install it using npm or yarn.

 === "npm"